hwsel/ProtectivePerturbation/README.md

          --description "resnet18-X-resnet18"
 ```

-After you have everything set correctly in the code, you can also use `all_in_one_script.sh` to retrain all the models with only one line command.
+To retrain all the models, you can have the parameters set in `server/train.py` first, and then use `all_in_one_script.sh` to retrain all the models with only one line command.

 ```shell
 bash all_in_one_script.sh <gpu id>